Home of the freest economy in the world

 Doing something that’s genuinely better is very hard.” —Jony Ive

 On a general note the Silicon Valley tour and campus spotting was well worth the time spent.
-We also visited the Facebook campus at Menlo Park and Google at Mountain View.
+We also visited the Facebook campus at Menlo Park and Google at Mountain View, as well as Tesla in Palo Alto.

 Networking, new ideas and connections are among the most valuable takeaways of this trip.
 The first few days of July included a visit at the Nordic Innovation House in Palo Alto, where I met with Hartti Suomela and Tan Thuong, Senior Advisors at Business Finland.
 They are helping Finnish and Nordic companies to get started in Silicon Valley and our discussions focused on healthy food trends, retail and how to find the right local partners.
 I’m very glad that they agreed to have Plantui Smart Garden samples at the showroom.
 This has already been set up by the kind initiative of Katja Kotala, Community Manager at the Nordic Innovation House.
 As a next step we’re actively looking for a local distribution partner for Plantui in CA.